Author and devoted lover of words...

 New information – Magazine/publisher guidelines

 Below you will find links I have discovered for magazines and publishers actively seeking submissions; paid and unpaid opportunities.
 I have searched through resources and eliminated outdated material while trying to find topics to fit most writing styles (I am not endorsing any particular topic or publication though).
-My goal will be to add new information and links monthly.
+My goal will be to add new information and links often.

 At the time of my post the link is active and accepting, I will do my best to keep this active and updated.
 If you notice a link is broken or if you have information about the magazine you would like to share please email me!
 Remember markets can be competitive so read guidelines carefully and familiarize yourself with the publication, target audience, content, etc. If you have any questions I am happy to answer just sent me an email! :) Enjoy and good writing to you!!

 Stampington has a variety of magazines and projects.
 They accept stories, how-to, and photographs.
 A snippet from their site for one of their publications -